Independent forex education Free professional tools Unbiased broker reviews

 Minimum Deposit and Accessibility#

 XM has one of the lowest minimum deposits in the industry at $5 for Standard and Micro accounts.
-Combined with the $30 no-deposit bonus, traders can start with zero personal capital.
-This makes XM extremely accessible for beginners.
+Combined with a country-based welcome bonus where eligible, traders may get extra live-account credit through either a $100 or $30 offer depending on country and entity.
+This makes XM extremely accessible for beginners, but the exact offer must be checked in the Members Area.

 IC Markets has no minimum deposit requirement ($0) across all account types.
-While the entry barrier is equally low, IC Markets does not offer any welcome bonus or no-deposit bonus.
-XM's $30 no-deposit bonus remains a distinct advantage for traders who want to start without risking personal funds.
+While the entry barrier is equally low, IC Markets does not offer any welcome bonus or deposit bonus.
+XM's welcome deposit bonus remains a distinct advantage for traders who want to start with a lower initial cash outlay, subject to trading risk and bonus terms.

 Instruments and Markets#